electerm/electerm-builder-docker/README.md

 - **Ruby**: Full installation with FPM gem
 - **Yarn**: Latest version
 - **System Libraries**: All required for electerm building

-## CI/CD Integration

-Use the provided workflow file `workflows/linux-legacy-docker.yml` as a template for GitHub Actions that uses this Docker image.

 ## Development